Interview answer drill

 Practical scenario

-Inject a logging service and an API client across multiple features, then swap a mock in tests.
+Inject a logging service and an API client across multiple features, then deliberately override one provider in a test or feature subtree.

 Common pitfalls